implete/book-finder/README.md

 # Book finder

 Book finder is a simple book search app with dynamic search functionality.
-It was created using React, an eternal API and Bootstrap.
+It was created using React, an external API, SASS and Bootstrap.

 ## Demo